📣 OpenPhone is now Quo and we’ve raised $105M to fuel what’s next

 The best way to get a Canadian phone number is through a VoIP phone service, which can give you virtual phone numbers from any country it supports.
 VoIP services have apps that you can use on your mobile phone, tablet, or computer.

 Setup takes minutes with VoIP services.
-Here are the two simple steps you need to take to get a Canadian phone number:
+Here are the three steps you need to take to get a Canadian phone number:

 Canada Phone number look-up